meldstonerogers/cintel-05-cintel-project/README.md

 Copy and paste content from [dashboard/app.py](dashboard/app.py) and run.

-If running in the browser, don't include any of these packages in your requirements.txt file:
+The PyShiny Playground includes these packages already, so you won't need requirements.txt.

 - <https://shiny.posit.co/py/docs/shinylive.html#python-packages>

-You may not need any as all of these are included:

-- faicons
-- pandas
-- pyarrow
-- scipy
-- shiny
-- shinylive
-- shinywidgets
-- plotly

 ## Get the Code

 Fork this project into your own GitHub account and/or just borrow code from app.py.
 Clone your GitHub repo down to your local machine.

-Important: Use your GitHub username in place of denisecase and your GitHub repo name in place of cintel-05-cintel.
+Use your GitHub **username** in place of denisecase and your GitHub **repo name** in place of cintel-05-cintel.
 [GitHub CLI](https://cli.github.com/) may work better on some machines.

 ```shell
 git clone https://github.com/denisecase/cintel-05-cintel
 ```

-## Run Locally
+## Run Locally - Initial Setup

-Open the project folder for editing in VS Code.
+After cloning your project down to your Documents folder, open the project folder for editing in VS Code.

 Create a local project virtual environment named .venv, activate it, and install the requirements.